FRIESEN, M. June – Service UPDATED

-Mildred June Friesen (Enns) was born on June 25, 1936 in Winkler, MB, oldest daughter of Bernard and Lydia Enns.
-She grew up on a farm in the close-knit rural community of Kronsgart, attending Rosewell School and the Kronsgart MB church which she joined by baptism as a teenager.
+Mildred June Friesen (Enns) was born on June 25, 1936 in Winkler, MB, the oldest daughter of Bernard and Lydia Enns.
+She grew up on a farm in the close-knit rural community of Kronsgart, attending Rosewell School and the Kronsgart MB (Mennonite Brethren) church, which she joined by baptism as a teenager.
 Through her life her profession of faith in our Saviour Jesus, and her desire to follow His will shaped her choices and way of life.

 June enjoyed hosting friends, sharing stories, and making a difference.
-She loved spending time with her family and all the grandchildren as well as cousins and friends.
+She loved spending time with her family and all the grandchildren, as well as cousins and friends.
 She was a huge connector of people and causes.
 Her passions included Fair Trade, MCC, and refugees.
-During their time in Africa, she was instrumental in helping the women create jewelry and textiles that would sell in European and North American cultures.
-She was on the board of MCC BC and enjoyed the travel and being able to advocate for women and entrepreneurs in third world countries.
-As June aged cancer took her energy, but she continued to focus her care on those around her, including the love of her life, Henry.
-As he developed dementia she cared for him, and walked that journey as long as she could.
-Even in her last day of speaking her question was “Is Henry sick?”.
+During their time in Africa, she was instrumental in helping the women create jewellery and textiles that would sell in European and North American cultures.
+She was on the board of MCC BC and enjoyed the travel and being able to advocate for women and entrepreneurs in Third World countries.
+As June aged, cancer took her energy, but she continued to focus her care on those around her, including the love of her life, Henry.
+As he developed dementia, she cared for him and walked that journey as long as she could.
+Even in her last day of speaking, her question was “Is Henry sick?”.
 Their last meal together was ice cream.

 June passed away on December 22, 2020, in peace with Henry close at hand, and her children, Paul, Bonnie, and Pearl with her.